 What does HIPS constantly monitor against modification?

 - Registry keys

 It also monitors the keyboard, physical memory, computer monitor, and disks for direct access.
 Fileless malware such as Keylogger directly accesses the keyboard to track the key pressed and record it to steal the password.

-Comodo AEP also creates Auto-Containment and Default-Deny option that automatically contain unknown files.
-When an unknown file enters the computer, instead of allowing it to run in the computer, Comodo AEP runs it within a virtual container to monitor its behavior.
+Xcitium AEP also creates Auto-Containment and Default-Deny option that automatically contain unknown files.
+When an unknown file enters the computer, instead of allowing it to run in the computer, Xcitium AEP runs it within a virtual container to monitor its behavior.
 If it’s confirmed safe, it is released.

 Other anti malware software only has a default allow which leaves the computer vulnerable to unknown threats.
 Every day, thousands of malware are released.
 Allowing an unknown file to run in the computer is a big risk.

 Auto-Containment closely analyzes the files with multiple recognizers so that it can identify its intent and destination on the computer.

 Xcitium AEP contains the essential tools that protect the computer against fileless malware such as the new age fileless ransomware.